DBCDK/socl-log-storer/README.md

 Small utility to filter json log lines from a kafka topic, and store them in files for later analysis.

+Output format is the same as JSONL (http://jsonlines.org/) output of the solr log except:
+JSON is prettyprinted
+Additional data from "message" field is parsed and added as separated fields

 ## Testinput

 You can create a testinput like this: